lalago31/Projects/Airbnb Seattle Price Prediction/README.md

 2. Use regularized linear model and random forest regressor to uncover the most important features and their relationships with the price.

 3. Explore the key aspects to be a Airbnb superhost.

+Medium post about the project can be found [here](https://towardsdatascience.com/solving-regression-problems-by-combining-statistical-learning-with-machine-learning-82949f7ac18a)